IzicTemi/End-to-End-CI-CD/README.md

 # Give an Application Auto-Deploy Superpowers

 In this project, I was given a starter code for a fictional company 'UdaPeople' - a revolutionary concept in Human Resources which promises to help small businesses care better for their most valuable resource: their people.
-The project aims to develop a CI/CD pipeline, complete with monitoring and logging to deploy the stack.
+The project aims to develop a CI/CD pipeline; complete with monitoring and logging to automate deploying the stack.
 I aim to accomplist the following objectives:

-- Explain the fundamentals and benefits of CI/CD to achieve, build, and deploy automation for cloud-based software products.
 - Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.
 - Utilize a configuration management tool to accomplish deployment to cloud-based servers.
 - Surface critical server errors for diagnosis using centralized structured logging.